cs4241-20a/a3-persistence/README.md

 I fumbled with Digital Ocean for about an hour before giving up on it.
 I downloaded an authenticator app and went through account setup before realizing that there was no free tier.
 I tired to host it there anyway, but I could not get my code onto the server.
 I tried VS Code's SSH, but it wasn't working, and I tried their web terminal, which was unresponsive.

 When I switched to Heroku, I spent a good hour just trying to get the GitHub Authentication to work again.
 The URL's are very finnicky.
 I got to the point where I tried reformatting the strings for the callback URL a few times, and one of them worked.
 I don't know what I did differently the time it worked, but it must have been something.

-## Template
-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

-- the goal of the application
-- challenges you faced in realizing the application
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- what CSS framework you used and why
-  - include any modifications to the CSS framework you made via custom CSS you authored
-- the five Express middleware packages you used and a short (one sentence) summary of what each one does

 ## Technical Achievements
 I used OAuth authentication via the GitHub strategy using passport.js and the following middleware: